 RE-FRAME: Treasuring What is Left Behind

-For the exhibition Material Matters Angelo Madonna presents two series of work from the project “Re-Frame”.
+For Act 1 of the exhibition Material Matters Angelo Madonna presented two series of work from the project “Re-Frame”.
 “Re-Frame” was conceived by the artist/designer Angelo Madonna in collaboration with Urban Workbench, a platform created by WeMakePlaces.

 WeMakePlaces is a Community Interest Company, based in Liverpool, UK that helps communities of interest and locality to develop sustainable projects.
 These projects are about reconsidering ignored, underused or condemned places in a new light, allowing them to rise again becoming healthy, happy, active and loved.

 The photographic work “Chair” and “X” – CNC bed with wood dust – that Angelo Madonna is presenting in this exhibition, is a documentation of the manufacture of a chair and a small stool.
 The photographs were taken as soon as the machine stopped and components were removed from the bed.
 The artist managed to document the complex texture of the materials that lay on top the bed surface.
 What he captures with the camera is what is left behind on the sacrificial bed of the machine, a material that lasts for a very short time before the artist wipe the bed entirely clean again.